Terraform 1.5.0 update information

 • Check Block to validate your entire infrastructure

-Config driven imports with Import Block
+Config-driven imports with Import Block

-Generate Terraform configuration for imported resources
+Generate Terraform configuration for the imported resource

 You can define an import block and generate the configuration with terraform plan -generate-config-out.